1. FORMATION AND ACCEPTANCE

 20.1 Terna Indemnity

-Terna shall defend and indemnify Customer against third-party claims alleging that Customer’s authorized use of the Application infringes third-party intellectual property rights and shall pay damages finally awarded or agreed in settlement, provided Customer: (a) promptly notifies Terna; (b) allows Terna to control the defence/settlement; and (c) provides reasonable assistance.
+Terna shall defend and indemnify Customer against third-party claims alleging that Customer’s authorized use of the Software or Terna-branded Hardware made available as part of the Solution infringes third-party intellectual property rights and shall pay damages finally awarded or agreed in settlement, provided Customer: (a) promptly notifies Terna; (b) allows Terna to control the defense and settlement; and (c) provides reasonable assistance.

 20.2 Remedies

-If infringement is established or Terna reasonably believes it may occur, Terna may: (a) procure the right to continue use; (b) replace the infringing portion with a non-infringing equivalent; or (c) modify the Application to be non-infringing without materially reducing functionality.
-If none is commercially reasonable, Terna may terminate the affected Order Form and refund prepaid, unused subscription fees for the remainder of the term.
+If infringement is established or Terna reasonably believes it may occur, Terna may: (a) procure the right to continue use; (b) replace the infringing portion with a non-infringing equivalent; (c) modify the affected Software or Hardware to be non-infringing without materially reducing core functionality; or (d) terminate the affected Order Form or affected portion and refund prepaid, unused Subscription Fees for the terminated remainder if none of the foregoing is commercially reasonable.

 20.3 Exclusions

-Terna has no obligation for claims arising from: (i) Customer Data; (ii) Customer modifications; (iii) combination with non-Terna products/services not specified by Terna; (iv) use outside scope; or (v) Customer’s failure to use updates that would avoid infringement.
+Terna has no obligation for claims arising from: (i) Customer Data; (ii) Customer modifications; (iii) combination with non-Terna products, services or data not specified by Terna; (iv) use outside the Documentation, Order Form or this Agreement; (v) Customer’s failure to use Updates that would avoid infringement; (vi) Customer-enabled third-party services; or (vii) open-source or Third-Party Components to the extent the claim would not have arisen from the Solution without such component.

 21. CUSTOMER INDEMNITY